theheraldproject/theheraldproject.github.io/uses/hospitals.md

 The following applications for Hospitals will be published soon by the Herald project and other Linux Foundation Public Health projects for your use:-

+- A [Herald Bluetooth MESH API](/mesh/api) that allows you to build a variety of innovative applications:-
   - The MESH relay application provides the Bluetooth MESH backbone for all of these use cases
   - The MESH modem application links your Bluetooth MESH to your hospital servers
-- A Linux device driver for the Herald MESH modem
-- A Herald C++ MESH link application between the MESH modem and a RabbitMQ reliable message bus
+- A Herald C++ MESH link application between the MESH modem and a RabbitMQ reliable message bus, enabling:-
   - A Kubernetes for Healthcare MESH management web application to remotely control all devices in the MESH
   - A Kubernetes for Healthcare equipment and public safety web application to find equipment and view venue use density and footfall